AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/learner-transcripts.md

 **Learner Transcript**

 In the learner transcript excel sheet, along with profile details about the learner, a learning object wise consumption details are provided such as enrollment date, started date, grade achieved, quiz score obtained and so on.
-If courses are part of any learning program, they are listed separtely apart from individual course consumption details.&nbsp;
+If courses are part of any learning program, they are listed separtely apart from individual course consumption details.

 **1- Learning Activity Dashboard**